-We are pleased to announce the date of our next Course with Head of JKS England Alan Campbell Sensei 7th Dan is Sunday 8th September.
+We are pleased to announce the date of our next Course with Head of JKS England Alan Campbell Sensei 7th Dan.

-There will be a 2 hour course taking place between 11am-1pm.
-This will be followed by a Dan Grading for students and Instructors eligible for Shodan or Nidan will begin at 1.15pm.
+There will be a 2 hour course taking place between 1pm-3pm.
+This will be followed by a Dan Grading for students and Instructors eligible for Shodan or Nidan will begin at 3.15pm.
 I cannot estimate an approximate finishing time until we know how many candidates are attempting to grade.

 Due to space restrictions we will have to limit the numbers on the course so book early to avoid disappointment.
 All students attempting grading must train at the course, this is compulsory.